Definition of Depreciation Tax Shield

 - The net cash profits can be increased as depreciation is a non-cash expense.

-- Inversely related with the tax payments i.e. higher the depreciation lower the taxes.
+- Inversely related to the tax payments, i.e., higher the depreciation, lower the taxes.

 Conclusion

-A depreciation tax shield is one of the measures through which tax is to be reduced.
-It is inversely related with the tax payments higher the depreciation tax shield lower will be the depreciation.
-Depreciation is the non-cash expense hence with the proper planning the net operating cash flows can be increased and better management of funds are to be done.
-In capital budgeting also it is one of the useful tools to decide whether to purchase the asset or to lease the asset.
-Tax payments can be better managed with the depreciation tax shield.
+It is one of the measures through which tax is to be reduced.
+It is inversely related to the tax payments higher the depreciation tax shield lower will be the depreciation.
+Depreciation is a non-cash expense; hence, the net operating cash flows can be increased with proper planning, and better funds management will be done.
+Capital budgeting is also useful for deciding whether to purchase or lease the asset.
+Tax payments can be better managed with it.

 Recommended Articles

 This is a guide to Depreciation Tax Shield.
-Here we also discuss the definition and how to calculate depreciation tax shield? along with advantages and importance.
+Here we also discuss the definition and how to calculate it.
+Along with advantages and importance.
 You may also have a look at the following articles to learn more –